Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Tulane and its opponents have gone over the current 55-point total in all three games this season.
+- Tulane and its opponents have combined to go over 55.5 points in all three games this season.

-- The two teams combine to average 67.7 points per game, 12.7 more than the total in this contest.
+- The combined points per game average of the two teams, 67.7, is 12.2 points greater than Saturday's over/under.

 Tulane Stats and Trends